nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

     - [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resources representing the status of patient's immunisations will also be returned.

+- `Organization`, `Practitioner`, `PractitionerRole` and `Location` resources that are referenced by the above resources that represent the immunization and its linked information

 ##### Uncategorised data #####

 Provider systems **MUST** include the following in the response `Bundle`: